chef/chef-web-docs/chef_master/source/dsl_audit.rst

      end
    end

-Because the two ``control_group`` block names are identical, the chef-client will return an exception similar to:
+Because the two ``control_group`` block names are identical, the Chef Infra Client will return an exception similar to:

 .. code-block:: ruby